 By making sources of information about Indigenous-authored film and television easily accessible The Digital Bibliography enables local and international scholarship, film and media education, and public policy debate on Indigenous screen production in Australia.

 - Digital access to relevant government reports and policy documents

 - Summaries of key reports and policy documents

 - Comprehensive list of books, journal articles and film reviews

 - Links to online film previews, interviews and other resources

 This website was produced by Dr Therese Davis and Dr Romaine Moreton with research and technical assistance by Matteo Dutto and Sarah Cahill.
 It is an outcome of a collaborative research project, “Beyond the ‘Remote/Urban’ Divide: Re-Mapping Australian Indigenous Screen Content and its Audiences”, funded by a Screen Australia Research and Publication Partnership Program grant.
 It is hosted by Monash Artsonline and supported by Monash Library.
 Special thanks to Arts Subject Librarians Jacqueline Waylen and Janet McGarry and to Sian Mitchell and Genna Burrows for research assistance on media policy.
-We welcome information about new relevant resources or problems with links.
-Please contact us at:

 WARNING: Aboriginal and Torres Strait Islander visitors should be aware that this website may contain images, voices or names of people who have since passed away.

 - Curated by Dr Martin Mhando, the founder and director of Zanzibar International Film Festival (ZIFF), The Indigenous Australian Film Tour in East Africa has been Read more